rollerworks/uri-encoder/README.md

 The usage of this library is very straightforward, each encoder encodes and decodes a URL string.

-To encode a string for safe usage in URL call `encodeUri()` on the encoder object.
+To encode a string for safe usage in a URL call `encodeUri()` on the encoder object.

 To decode an encoded string, to the original value call `decodeUri()` on the encoder object.